michaelrsweet/moauth/DOCUMENTATION.md

   syslog daemon, or "none" to disable logging.
 - `LogLevel`: Specifies the logging level - "error", "info", or "debug".
 The default level is "error" so that only errors are logged.
+- `MaxGrantLife`: Specifies the maximum life of grants in seconds ("42"), minutes ("42m"), hours ("42h"), days ("42d"), or weeks ("42w").
+The default is five minutes.
 - `MaxTokenLife`: Specifies the maximum life of issued tokens in seconds ("42"), minutes ("42m"), hours ("42h"), days ("42d"), or weeks ("42w").
 The default is one week.
+- `Option`: Specifies a server option to enable.
+Currently only "BasicAuth" is supported, which allows access to resources using HTTP Basic authentication in addition to HTTP Bearer tokens.
 - `Resource`: Specifies a remotely accessible file or directory resource.
-See below for examples and details.
+[See below](#resources) for examples and details.
 - `ServerName`: Specifies the host name and (optionally) port number to bind to, separated by a colon.
 For example, "oauth.example.com:9443" specifies a host name of "oauth.example.com" and a port number of 9443.
 The default host name is the configured host name of the system.
 The default port number is 9nnn where 'nnn' is the bottom three digits of your user UI.
-- `TestPassword`: Specifies a test password to use for all accounts.
+- `TestPassword`: Specifies a test password to use for all accounts, rather than using PAM to authenticate the supplied username and password.

 The log level specified in the configuration file is also affected by the `-v` option, so if the configuration file specifies `LogLevel info` but you run